George Clooney: Deal with South Sudan now, not later

 "It's not just that the peacekeepers are allowed in, though listen, every bit helps," Clooney said.
 "It's also the mandate that they're given.
 And, that's going to be a big deal."

-The movie star, a Hillary Clinton supporters, also weighed in on the Democrat's campaign, dismissing a question about whether she should be running away with the race.
+The movie star, a Hillary Clinton supporter, also weighed in on the Democrat's campaign, dismissing a question about whether she should be running away with the race.

 "It's been a long time since races weren't close ... we're a very divided country," he said.
 "That's too bad, I think.
 We're not a divided people.
 We all want the same things in life which is our families to be happy and healthy and to be proud of our country, and so I hope somewhere along the way we stop being so divided."